Dark Mode Light Mode

 Washing:

-- Cotton and polyester are sturdy that can take regular machine washing.
+• Cotton and polyester are sturdy and can be washed regularly.

-- Never group dissimilar fabrics together (so you don’t damage or dye transfer).
+• Never group dissimilar fabrics together (so you do not damage or dye transfer).

 Drying:

-- Most synthetics can be tumbled on low, folk and silk are air dried to prevent shrinkage.
+• Most synthetics can be tumbled on low, and folk and silk are air-dried to prevent shrinkage.

 Ironing:

-- Natural fibers like cotton and linen take to high heat, synthetics low, to avoid melting.
-If you’re unsure, always set at a lower setting.
+• Natural fibers like cotton and linen take up high heat, while synthetic fibers take low heat to avoid melting.
+If you are unsure, always set them at a lower setting.

 Garments with proper care based on fabric composition add to the lifespan of garments and keep garments in great condition.